A Production Masterclass with Evan Dunstone and his Team of Craftsmen

 You do not need to bring any tools, but we encourage you to bring your own marking-out tools, especially a marking gauge and a pair of Vernier calipers.

-The class is limited to 12 students and you will be divided up in to three groups of four students.
-Your group will experience every process in an intimate group format to ensure that everyone who wants to have a go at a process can do so.
-You will always have a minimum ratio of one of my craftsmen to four students.
+The class is limited to 6 students.
+You will experience every process in an intimate group format to ensure that everyone who wants to have a go at a process can do so.
+You will always have a minimum ratio of one of my craftsmen to two students.

 Terms and Conditions

 The total cost of the Waterfall Stool Master Class is $2,500 incl.
 GST.
 A deposit of $850 incl.
 GST is payable on booking.
-If you wish to discuss this opportunity further prior to booking, contact Evan on email email@example.com or call 0401 404 275.
+If you wish to discuss this opportunity further prior to booking, contact Evan on email firstname.lastname@example.org or call 0401 404 275.
 The balance of $1,650 incl.
-GST must be paid by Friday 1st June 2018 (you will be invoiced separately).
+GST must be paid by Friday 1st Februay 2019 (you will be invoiced separately).
 Your tickets are not transferable.
-A cancellation prior to Friday 25th May will attract a $220 cancellation fee and $550 will be refunded.
+A cancellation prior to Friday 25th January 2019 will attract a $220 cancellation fee and $550 will be refunded.
 A cancellation after Friday 25th May will forfeit your deposit and/or final payment.

 We produced this video on making the Waterfall Stool for Australian Wood Review Magazine in 2016.
 Please watch it to gain an insight in to the various techniques involved.